 2. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books

-(c) The Balance Sheet the Statement of Profit and Loss the Statement of Changes inEquity and the Cash Flow Statement dealt with by this Report are in agreement with thebooks of account.
+(c) The standalone Balance Sheet the standalone Statement of Profit and Loss(including other comprehensive income) the standalone Statement of Changes in Equity andthe standalone statement of cash flows dealt with by this Report are in agreement with thebooks of account.

-(d) In our opinion the aforesaid standalone financial statements comply with theIndian Accounting Standards specified under Section 133 of the Act read withRule 7 of the Companies (Accounts) Rules 2014.
+(d) In our opinion the aforesaid standalone financial statements comply with theIndian Accounting Standards (Ind AS) prescribed under Section 133 of the Act read withRule 7 of the Companies (Accounts) Rules 2014.

-(e) On the basis of the written representations received from the directors as on 31March 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2019 from being appointed as a director in terms of Section164 (2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31March 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2020 from being appointed as a director in terms of Section164 (2) of the Act.

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of suchcontrols refer to our separate Report in "Annexure B".
+(f) With respect to the adequacy of the internal financial controls with reference tothe standalone financial statements of the Company and the operating effectiveness of suchcontrols refer to our separate Report in "Annexure B".